-These are the words that Ted Chwatek, President, used to describe Hometown Bank of Pennsylvania, Bedford County’s newest and only locally owned and managed bank.
-The dream of starting a locally owned and managed full service community financial institution began in 2006 when a group of Bedford county business leaders formed an organizing group.
-These men included Don DeArment of Friends Cove Mutual Insurance, Barry Ressler of Ressler, Inc., Todd Roadman of Reed, Wertz & Roadman, Merle Helsel, associate professor at Allegany College of Maryland and former president of First American National Bank and, Ted Chwatek, past president of First American Bank, Darrell Dodson of Dodson Brothers, Bob Appleby of Everett Foodliner and John Corle of Corle Construction.
+The dream of starting a locally owned and managed, full-service, community financial institution began in 2006, when a group of Bedford County business leaders formed an organizing group.
+Included in the group were Don DeArment, Barry Ressler, Todd Roadman, Merle Helsel, Ted Chwatek, Darrell Dodson, Bob Appleby and John Corle.
 The necessary regulatory approvals were obtained and a campaign to raise capital through the sale of stock was begun in the fall of 2006.
 “I’m especially pleased that many of our stockholders are local Bedford County citizens.
-This really makes Hometown Bank their bank” commented Chwatek.
-In April, 2007, Hometown Bank opened its first branch in Everett and in July of the same year opened a branch in Bedford.
+This really makes Hometown Bank their bank”, commented Mr. Helsel.
+In April 2007, Hometown Bank opened its first branch in Everett and in July of the same year opened a branch in Bedford.

-Delivering outstanding customer service is the bank’s primary cornerstone.
 “We don’t have fancy slogans about customer service, but we do have experienced bank employees who care about their customers and will give them the highest level of service and commitment.
-Our employees are committed and believe in Hometown Bank”, said Beth Manges, Community Office manager.
+Our employees are committed and believe in Hometown Bank”, said Beth Manges, President and CEO.
 “Our employees have the authority to take care of the customers.
 Changing accounts can be a complicated process for some customers and our employees are able to guide them through the entire process.
-We will do whatever it takes to take care of the customer.”
+We will do whatever we can to take care of the customer.”
 “In 2017, we celebrated the Bank’s ten-year anniversary, and we are confident Beth and her management team have the experience and skills to lead the Bank into its next ten years and beyond,” said Merle Helsel, Chairman of the Board of Directors.